Los Palacios

 Los Palacios ([los paˈlasjos]) is a municipality and town in the Pinar del Río Province of Cuba.
 It was founded in 1760.

 Geography

 The municipality is divided into the barrios of Limones, Macurijes, Paso Real, Santa Mónica, Santo Domingo, Sierra and Urbano.

 Los Palacios Municipal Museum is located in the 21st street.

+Neighborhoods

+The neighborhoods of Los Palacios in 1943 were: Limones, Macurijes, Paso Real, Santa Monica, Santo Domingo, Sierra and Urbano.